nonas-hunter/warmup_project/README.md

 Avoiding obstacles is one of the most important behaviors for any robot wishing to operate inside an environment with objects.
 Assuming most robots don't operate in the middle of a flat, featureless plane, it is safe to say that obstacle detection is a priority of robot operation.

 While most of our previous code was written in a single class, it proved easier to read and debug to have all of the "important" math inside a helper PotentialField class, which takes an array of LIDAR-detected points, turns them into sources or sinks, and outputs a single vector in the direction of intended travel.
-From there, it was simply a matter of finding the error between the current and desired orienation, writing a proportional control algorithm to properly scale our velocities.
+From there, it was simply a matter of finding the error between the current and desired orienation, and writing a proportional control algorithm to properly scale our velocities.

 >Key Takeaway: rotation matrices are difficult to implement.
 Our largest code structure of the project by far, is much harder to keep track of.
-Stress the importance of documentation!
+By the time we got to debugging ROS instead of math, we couldn't remember what we had fixed before!
+Good documention of code, and especially the information pipeline would have saved many hours here.

 ## Finite-State Controller Implementation

 <img src='./figs/finite_state_controller.gif'>

-We chose to our Square Driver behavior and our Person Follower behavior to implement for the Finite State Machine portion of this project.
+We chose to combine our Square Driver behavior and our Person Follower behavior to implement the Finite State Machine portion of this project.
 Since this was both our first exposure to FSM's in general, as well as the smach library, we thought we should implement behaviors where there was a clear distinction of sensor data that could transition between states.
 In our case, that mean looking to see if anything had been detected by our LIDAR.
-If not, it would drive in a square, but if there are any non-infinity values detected by our scan Subscriber, we move to Person Follower State.
+If not, it would drive in a square, but if there are any non-infinity values detected by our scan Subscriber, we moved to Person Follower State.

 We wanted to use [smach](http://wiki.ros.org/smach) library, because, while seemingly more complicated than passing functions around a Class, it seemed easily scalable, industry standard, and can run multiple state machines in paralell, which is a must for robots for complicated than a single differential drive system.